newjersey/navigator.business.nj.gov/content/src/fundings/nj-ignite.md

 ---

 ### Eligibility

-* Renters can be early-stage technology and life science companies in New Jersey with 10 or fewer employees
+- Renters can be early-stage technology and life science companies in New Jersey with 10 or fewer employees
-* Less than $1M in trailing 12 months of gross sales from the date of application submission
+- Less than $1M in trailing 12 months of gross sales from the date of application submission
-* Collaborative workplaces can be entities with a minimum of 5 unique paying tenants over the last 2 years.
+- Collaborative workplaces can be entities with a minimum of 5 unique paying tenants over the last 2 years.
-* Renters and collaborative workplaces must apply together
+- Renters and collaborative workplaces must apply together

->**Benefits**
+> **Benefits**
+>
->* Benefits for Renters: Rent support grants
+> - Benefits for Renters: Rent support grants
->* Benefits for Collaborative Workspaces: A tenant attraction tool
+> - Benefits for Collaborative Workspaces: A tenant attraction tool